-Sunday, October 5 – Friendly Ties at Pickerington Senior Center, 150 Hereford Dr, Pickerington, from 7:00 to 9:30 PM.
-Caller: Gary Kincade.
-Cuer: Linda Bishop.
+Sunday, October 19 – Friendly Ties Octoberfest Dance at Pickerington Senior Center, 150 Hereford Dr, Pickerington, from 7:00 to 9:30 PM.
+Caller: Tom Rudebock.
+Cuer: Chuck Berry.

 Bob and Janice have been married for 48 years and have 3 children and 6 grandchildren.
 They are both retired and spend most of their time square dancing and calling.
 Bob will go anywhere, anytime to call a square dance.
 He travels from southern Michigan to northern Kentucky and from West Virginia to Oklahoma.